i-Cell-Mobilsoft-Open-Source/icell-data-table/README.md

 ### Configuration

 IMPORTANT: The table uses `materialdesignicons` svg icon, you will need to download the latest `mdi.svg` from [here](https://materialdesignicons.com/api/download/angularmaterial/38EF63D0-4744-11E4-B3CF-842B2B6CFE1B).
-Place the dovnloaded svg inside the `assets/` folder of your application.
+Place the downloaded svg inside the `assets/` folder of your application.

 NOTE: If you structure your `assets/` folder in a specific way, you have the option to set the path of the svg, while you import the module.